sadesyllas/ng-lightning/demo/components/demo/components/menus/API.md

   * `data: any[]`: Data to be displayed as options in the dropdown menu.
   * `disabled?: boolean = false`: Whether trigger is disabled.
   * `fluid?: boolean = false`: Whether width of label and dropdown inherit width of its content.
+  * `filter?: string | function | ''`: The method used to filter the displayed items.
+  * `filterPlaceholder?: string`: The placeholder to display for the filter input field.

 ### Output